 EXCEPTION NAME DERIVED FROM DESCRIPTION Exception Base class for all exceptions.
 StopIteration Exception Raised when the $next()$ method of an iterator does not point to any object.
 SystemExit Exception Raised by the sys.exit() function.
 StandardError Exception Base class for all built-in exceptions except StopIteration and SystemExit.
 ArithmeticError StandardError Base class for all errors that occur for numeric calculation.
 OverflowError ArithmeticError Raised when a calculation exceeds maximum limit for a numeric type.
 FloatingPointError ArithmeticError Raised when a floating point calculation fails.
 ZeroDivisonError ArithmeticError Raised when division or modulo by zero takes place for all numeric types.
 AssertionError StandardError Raised in case of failure of the Assert statement.
-AttributeError StandardError Raised in case of failure of attribute reference or assignment.
-EOFError StandardError Raised when there is no input from either the raw_input() or input() function and the end of file is reached.
-ImportError StandardError Raised when an import statement fails.
+AttributeError StandardError attribute reference or assignment.
+EOFError rror StandardError ImportError StandardError Raised when an import statement fails.
 KeyboardInterrupt StandardError Raised when the user interrupts program execution, usually by pressing Ctrl+c.
 LookupError StandardError Base class for all lookup errors.